X4X5/pm-tss-faq/README.md

 # I don't have Discord.
 Are there other ways to keep up with the mod?
 Yes, there is!
 Simply catch the YouTube videos in this [playlist](https://youtube.com/playlist?list=PLJ9UtDRJbsbspRZyCI_V3VNUvyO-XkN2U) or watch for new posts on my [Twitter](https://twitter.com/GDX4X5)

+# I want to help.
+What type of people do you need?
+Here's my list:

+- ASM coder
+- Script coder
+- Map maker
+- Spriter (Role closed for now)
+- Music Composer/Transposing

+Writing is also a need, however, if you're on the team, you automatically contribue to writing